-Abstract Book of manuscript poems and prose by various authors, primarily women.
+Caroline Beckworth was a Nevada resident.
+The collection contains a notebook of manuscript poems and prose by various authors, primarily women.

 Virginia Coffman (1914-2005) was an American novelist best known for her Gothic novels.
 The collection consists primarily of materials related to Coffman's career as a popular novelist, including manuscript drafts, notes, proposals, and newspaper clippings, as well as articles, screenplay ideas, and correspondence relating to her film and screenwriter career.
 A small amount of personal and family material is also included.

 Mary Lee Fulkerson is an artist and author who is passionate about the culture, heritage, and landscape of the Great Basin.
 The collection contains background and publication materials on two of Fulkerson's books, Weavers of Tradition and Beauty: Basketmakers of the Great Basin (1995) and Women Artists of the Great Basin (2017) as well as her exhibit, Great Basin Points of View (2001).